tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 ### `serverToken` under other DRM schemes

 When the LCP or Adobe DRM schemes are in use, the meaning of the `drm:serverToken` tag is undefined.
 It SHOULD NOT be provided.

+## `drm:scheme`

+The `drm:scheme` attribute can be used in the `drm:licensor` element to explicitly state the DRM scheme in use, in the absence of any other information that will help the client figure this out.
+This is useful when a `drm:licensor` element shows up as a direct child of an `<atom:feed>` element, without a specific DRM-encrypted document to serve as context.

+The value of the `drm:scheme` attribute MUST be a URI.
+URIs found in the DRM Scheme Registry are especially appropriate values for `drm:scheme`.

 # The Client Token Protocol